tale-toul/OCP4baremetalIPI/README.md

 ### Create the bonding interface during cluster installation

+The libvirt terraform template and the support_setup ansible playbook in this repository create the neccesary infrastructure and configuration files to deploy the cluster with a bonding interface.

 To install the cluster using a bonding interface created as part of the installation process follow the instructions [in the official documentation](https://docs.openshift.com/container-platform/4.10/networking/k8s_nmstate/k8s-nmstate-updating-node-network-config.html#virt-example-bond-nncp_k8s_nmstate-updating-node-network-config), make sure to use the singular form __port__ instead of __ports__ when referring to the bond slave NICs, as in the example bellow.
 Check section [Obtaining the NIC names](#obtaining-the-nic-names) to find the names of the NICS devices in the system.
 ```